ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 "0mician" and "ICTV-VBEG" to your repository when ready (github, if other git repository system, please email us).

+## Deadline for the challenge
-The deadline for submitting the results is under consideration and will be announced here when we kickoff the challenge.
+	The deadline for submitting the results is under consideration and will be confirmed soon, we currently suggest December 31st 2024.

 # References